Harrypathak99/React-Websites/README.md

-# you need to preinstall react-icons, jquery, swiper and run fastapi server
+You need to preinstall # react-icons, jquery, swiper and run fastapi server
+#Fastapi
+go to https://fastapi.tiangolo.com/ for documentation

 # Getting Started with Create React App